 Civil Air Patrol Maryland Wing

-B-CC has a long history of producing quality leaders through it's Cadet Program.
-While focusing on CAP's Core Values of Integrity, Volunteer Service, Excellence, and Respect, cadets learn valuable leadership skills that they can use throughout the rest of their lives.
-Upon completion of the Squadron's Delayed Entry Program and Basic Training Cycle, cadets have the ability to participate in a number of training opportunities to include Encampment, National Cadet Special Activities, Color Guard, Honor Guard, Drill Team, and CyberPatriot.
+B-CC has a long history of producing quality leaders through its Cadet Program.
+While focusing on CAP's Core Values of integrity, volunteer service, excellence, and respect, cadets learn valuable leadership skills that they can use throughout the rest of their lives.
+Upon completion of the Squadron's Delayed Entry Program and Basic Training Cycle, cadets have the ability to participate in a number of training opportunities to include Encampment, National Cadet Special Activities, Color Guard, Honor Guard, Drill Team, CyberPatriot, Ground Team, etc.

 B-CC's program is structured into three phases.
 The first includes being part of the Delayed Entry Program (DEP) where prospective cadets are introduced to Civil Air Patrol and complete the necessary administrative tasks required to become registered members of the organization.

-Cadets then enter the Basic Training Cycle (BTC) which typically takes approximately 8 weeks to complete.
+Cadets then enter the Basic Training Cycle (BTC) which typically takes 8 weeks to complete.
 This is where the foundation of their cadet careers will be laid.
-Here Basic Cadets are taught the basic concepts and skills they need to be successful in their cadet careers.
-This includes Drill and Ceremonies, Uniform Wear, CAP History, Customs and Courtesies, and the Chain of Command.
-Upon completion of the program and the requirements for the Curry Achievement, Basic Cadets will graduate, promoting to the grade of Cadet Airman.
+Here new cadets are taught the basic concepts and skills they need to be successful in their cadet careers.
+This includes drill and ceremonies, uniform wear, CAP history, customs and courtesies, and the chain of command.
+Upon completion of the program and the requirements for the Curry Achievement, Basic Cadets will graduate and be promoted to the grade of Cadet Airman.
 Following graduation from BTC, cadets are assigned to 1 of our 3 main flights.

 Quick Facts About Civil Air Patrol Cadet Programs